Learn how to make Romesco Sauce (Salsa Romesco) at home!

 - Remove red peppers from jar and blot dry with a paper towel; roughly chop.
 Add to garlic mixture, along with tomatoes, smoked paprika, and salt (to taste).
 Process until smooth.

 - With motor running, add vinegar and olive oil.
-Process until sauce is thickened.
+Process until sauce has thickened.

-- Season Romesco Sauce to taste with additional salt, if desired.
+- Season to taste with additional salt, if desired.

 - Serve sauce immediately or refrigerate until ready to use.